Imagine having all your recruiting tools working together seamlessly, saving you time and making the entire process more efficient.

 One way to ensure your tech stack will work for your needs is to look at examples from similar companies.
 Consult fellow agency recruiters who have built a tech stack and use their experience to construct your own.

-By learning about how other recruiters overcame their challenges, you can better understand the solutions you need to employ, or avoid, to overcome yours.
+By learning about how other recruiters overcame their challenges, you can better understand the solutions you need to employ or avoid to overcome yours.

 For example, if you’re deciding between VoIP phone vs landline, talking to someone who has experience of both will help greatly.